entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 2. Posterolateral extension of the lateral consolidated arch extends as a distinct ridge or thickening onto the postmarginal plate, or to the skull roof edge if the postmarginal plate is absent: absent (0); present (1).
 >  Carr and Hlavin (2010), Character 2; Rücklin *et al*.
 (2015), Character 2; Zhu Y *et al*.
 (2016), Character 2; Jobbins *et al*.
 (2022), Character 2.

-> - In the non-eubrachythoracid brachythoracids, there are two distinct ridges at the posterior part of the lateral consolidated arch.
-In some clades, the lateral consolidated arch does not extend to accommandate the posterior inframarginal crista, such as in *Exutaspis* whose lateral consolidated arch gradually disappeared near the posterior inframarginal crista.
-In *Holonema*, the lateral consolidated arch is absent, but the inframarginal crista is present.
+> - The definition does not summarize the condition in plesiomorphic brachythoracids well, in which the lateral consolidated arch is separated with the inframarginal crista, exemplified in *Exutaspis*. or the lateral consolidated arch is absent but the inframarginal crista is present, as in *Holonema* .

 > - ？